eda-ricercatore/sardegna-scala/notes/tate2014-notes.md

 	constant;
 	its name is the same as the type, and each input argument of the constructor has a type \cite[\S5, pp. 185]{Tate2014}.
++ *Julia* allows the type hierarchy to be enumerated, so that the *supertype* and the *subtype* can be found by introspection.